oracle-livelabs/spatial-graph/spatial/create-spatial-data-adb/create-spatial-data-adb.md

    ![Image alt text](images/create-data-18.png)

-2.  ... include check for valid coordinates...
+2. Next, populate the geometry column for rows with valid coordinates (all of the rows in this case).

       ```
       <copy>